 Concluding with a section on giving back to First Nations instead of take-take-take, I outline how we can engage in Allyship, solidarity and social justice work, and I even throw in a poem or two for good measure!
-The 16 chapters that comprise the first part of the book are hard going - challenging many of the assumptions we hold and shaking up worldviews - but in contrast, Part Two of Ancient Spirit Rising I assure you is very uplifting and empowering.
+The 16 chapters that comprise the first part of the book challenge many of the assumptions we hold and shake up worldviews - but in contrast, Part Two of Ancient Spirit Rising is very uplifting and empowering.

 The good news is that the call to reclaim our own IK can be reframed by the many new exciting movements already happening in Rewilding, Primitivism, Deep Ecology, Animism, Paganism, Druidry, Ecopsychology and Celtic Reconstructionism, and our cultural recovery is well underway.
 There has never been a time before in human history when DNA testing, genealogy, historical records, myth and archaeology have been so readily available, and if somewhat challenging, reclaiming our own ancestral knowledge is not all that difficult.
 Yet the process of re-indigenization and becoming connected to place must also mean rejecting Empire and the dictatorship of the western paradigm, with its unsustainable economic system, religious dominance, white supremacy, intersectional oppressions, harmful technology and all the philosophies that are killing the planet.

-Event Visionary, with Team (R) and Pegi Eyers (L)
+Event Visionary, with Pegi Eyers (L) and Team (R).